 It’s often quite difficult to ascertain where you are on the dating vs relationship divide.
 Even more so, if your connection with your SO has taken a serious turn but neither of you has addressed what it means for your future.
 Most couples struggle to determine when they have crossed over from dating to being in a relationship because there is a fine line dividing the two.

 Dating is often described as a precursor to a committed relationship.
 However, when it comes to human relationships, it is hard to compartmentalize the connection between two people in watertight categories.
-More often than not, there are grey areas to navigate that can leave you wondering ‘are we in a relationship or just dating’.
+More often than not, there are gray areas to navigate that can leave you wondering, “Are we in a relationship or just dating?”

 This can bring along a lot of uncertainty about the future, especially if two people view dating relationship stages differently.
 To put that quintessential quandary to rest, let’s try to earmark the dating vs relationship differences as clearly as possible, with some insights from emotional wellness and mindfulness coach Pooja Priyamvada (certified in Psychological and Mental Health First Aid from Johns Hopkins Bloomberg School of Public Health and the University of Sydney), who specializes in counseling for extramarital affairs, breakups, separation, grief and loss, to name a few

 Related Reading: 11 Dating Tips For Beginners